DISCLAIMER Please Read

 2022-04-20

-SUBCONSCIOUS HUNT FOR RED OCTOBER_005
+SUBCONSCIOUS HUNT FOR RED OCTOBER_0005

 "The Brain Is A Funny, Funny Thing..."

-We sail into history.
 Many creative artists have encounters with all different types of "creative blocks."
 White paper or canvas, a blank screen with the subtle, blinking cursor, and job specs pile up mocking your existence.
 Anyone who has faced artistic tasks has all been there.
-Honest artists that pushes themselves to understand and achieve more with their work than just making a buck or two will know this gut-wrenching feeling.
+Honest artists that push themselves to achieve more with their work than just making a buck or two will know this gut-wrenching feeling.

 Just how damaging can "blocks" be for creative types?